SAP-samples/cap-sflight/README.md

 ## Deployment to SAP Business Technology Platform

-The project contains a configuration for deploying the CAP services (with Node.js Backend) and the SAP Fiori app to the SAP Business Technology Platform (SAP BTP) using a managed application router.
+The project contains a configuration for deploying the CAP services (with Node.js backend) and the SAP Fiori app to the SAP Business Technology Platform (SAP BTP) using a managed application router.
 The app then becomes visible in the content manager of the SAP Launchpad service.

 ### Prerequisites
 #### SAP Business Technology Platform